 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 The Nuclear Regulatory Commission Scholarship was established in 2014 by a grant from the United States Nuclear Regulatory Commission (NRC).
-The NRC has once again awarded scholarship funding to Thomas Edison State University to provide support to qualified School of Applied Science and Technology students enrolled in one of the following nuclear-related bachelor of science degree programs:
+The NRC has once again awarded scholarship funding to Thomas Edison State University to provide support to qualified School of Applied Science and Technology students enrolled in one of the following nuclear-related academic programs:

-Nuclear Energy Engineering Technology (ABET-accredited); Nuclear Engineering Technology with a concentration in Radiation Protection; Nuclear Engineering Technology; Energy Systems Technology; Electronics Systems Engineering Technology (ABET-accredited); Electronics Engineering Technology; Radiation Protection; Radiation Protection/Health Physics; Cybersecurity and Information Technology.
-The scholarship funding will also support students enrolled in the School's master of science degree programs in Nuclear Energy Technology Management, Information Technology and Technical Studies.
+Bachelor of Science degree programs in Nuclear Energy Engineering Technology (ABET-accredited); Nuclear Engineering Technology with a concentration in Radiation Protection; Nuclear Engineering Technology; Energy Systems Technology; Electronics Systems Engineering Technology (ABET-accredited); Electronics Engineering Technology; Radiation Protection; Radiation Protection/Health Physics; Cybersecurity; Information Technology.

 The University awards scholarships averaging $2,500 (each) to qualified students based on need and academic performance.
 The maximum scholarship award is $10,000.

-The online application may be submitted at any time during the application period and will be held on a first come, first serve basis.
-Should funding become available students receiving a scholarship must sign the NRC Service Agreement, the details of which are listed below.
+The online application may be submitted at any time during the application period and will be processed on a first come, first serve basis.
+Students receiving a scholarship must sign the NRC Service Agreement, the details of which are listed below.

 For more information on determining whether you are eligible for this scholarship, contact Dr. Richard Coe assistant dean in the School of Applied Science and Technology at Thomas Edison State University.